TerraScale/PolarSharp/PROMPT.md

 All code must have end-to-end integration tests covering all functionality against Polar's sandbox environment, make sure that the auth is working with the working token in the appsettings.json file.

+Make sure that all end-to-end tests are being cleaned up after themselves (e.g., created resources are deleted).

+Add integration tests for meters,sales, checkouts, refunds, subscriptions, customers, and products endpoints.

+Before starting delete everything on the SANDBOX environment to have a clean state.

 ---

 Save all the state and what is done on in STATUS.md file after each step, update the STATUS.md file often to reflect the current progress.